hiddentao/simple-mongo-schema/README.md

 $ npm install simple-mongo-schema
 ```

-Here is a schema witha ll the possible field types:
+Here is a schema with all the possible field types:

 ```js
 var schema = {